-When I finished cooking this recipe I took a look at my notepad to make sure I had written down all the ingredients.
+When I finished cooking these Curried Chickpeas with Spinach I took a look at my notepad to make sure I had written down all the ingredients.
 I looked it over a good three or four times thinking that I had surely forgotten something.
 The list was just too short.
 How did I just make so much yum with so few ingredients?!

 I served my curried chickpeas with spinach over rice, but it would also be awesome with some naan to soak up the sauce instead.
 NOM.